 Storing and sharing your data

-Church Army stores your data on a secure cloud-based database hosted by a company called Blackbaud based in Boston, USA.
+Church Army stores your data on a secure cloud-based database hosted by a company called Blackbaud based in Charleston, South Carolina, USA.
 However, Blackbaud store your data in Amsterdam, within the European Economic Area (EEA).
 If, for operational purposes, we are required to move your data outside of the EEA, we will ensure that adequate levels of data protection are in place.

 Your data will not be processed outside of Church Army and will not be disclosed to any parties outside of Church Army, except to trusted partners and affiliates with whom we work, or work for us, to fulfil orders, e.g. sending our supporter magazine and fundraising appeals, sending electronic mail, or to process donations and Gift Aid, e.g. our bank and HMRC.